Taiwolawal/Infrastructure-setup/README.md

 The architectural diagram needed to setup this infrastructure can be found below

-We will be starting our infrastructure provisioning with VPC, which is where all the resources will be located.
+We will be starting our infrastructure provisioning with VPC, which is where all the resources will be located and the setups will be created using modules.
+Modules allow for code reusability

 ## VPC
 Key Notes: